 The style settings are shown when you are editing a row as well as other elements like buttons.

 - Content width

 - Colors such as link color, text color, link hover color, etc

 Applying colors, like text, link and hover colors, will be applied to every element inside the row.

 However, you can override these settings setting custom values per element.

 In the advanced settings you can find options for:

 - Responsive Layout

 - HTML element - you can set custom HTML ID and class for specific element for further customization

 Here, you can find options for your separator.
-If you’re wondering what a separator looks like, then check the red line under the heading in the picture above.
-That’s the separator.
-You have options for:
+If you’re wondering what a separator looks like, see an example above - the red line under the heading in the picture above.

 - Separator style